Patalliro!: Characters

 An 18-year-old former assassin from the Diamond Syndicate.
-His former lover Count Larken told him not to return until he could kill Bancoran, but ended up reforming and becoming Bancoran's lover.
+His former lover and abuser, Count Larken, told him not to return until he could kill Bancoran, but ended up reforming and becoming Bancoran's lover.
 He has a ferocious temper and seethes with jealousy whenever a bishōnen is in Bancoran's vicinity.
 He beats up Bancoran on a regular basis, regardless of whether or not he cheats, and somehow got pregnant twice, despite being biologically male.
 He is an expert knife user, and his looks and body allow him to easily pass for a woman with only Patalliro and Bancoran being able to see through his disguise.

 In the manga, he is first pregnant in volume 10, and a second time in volume 46.
 His first pregnancy miscarries, but the second time he gives birth to a son named Figaro Bancoran.
 His pregnancy is cut out of the anime.

 He has no official full name as the last name "Juschenfe" has never been used for him specifically, only various family members of his.
 He has only ever been referred to as "Maraich" in the series.